-Opened in 1817, it's been a while since this was the place to stay for visiting dignitaries and local celebs, but the Gresham remains a solid city-center option at a good price.
+Opened in 1817, it's been a while since this was the place to stay for visiting dignitaries and local celebs, but a recent renovation and expansion means the Gresham remains a solid city-center option at a good price.
 Big beds are a plus in the muted if unexciting room designs, and the marble-tiled bathrooms feature a separate bathtub and shower.
 There's an old-school touch about the ample facilities and the laid-back but attentive service.
 Public spaces have a nice buzz about them, and the bar is popular with locals out for the night.
-Afternoon tea, with pastries, scones, and cake is available in the Writer's Bar, and best shared in oversize windows overlooking O'Connell Street.
+Afternoon tea, with pastries, scones, and cake is available in the Writer's Lounge, and best shared in oversize windows overlooking O'Connell Street.
 You might want to pay a little extra for a room with an iconic O'Connell Street view.